lacoco-lab/lacoco-lab.github.io/courses/ml-theory-2026.md

 * Probability theory
 * Strong motivation to work through mathematical content

+To get an idea if your prerequisites are sufficient, you can check the notes linked under "Material" and see how accessible they look to you.

 ## Logistics

 This lecture is offered in Summer Semester 2026.